valerysntx/middleware/README.md

 #### Redux Middleware

-The middleware, [`clientMiddleware.js`](https://github.com/bertho-zero/react-redux-universal-hot-example/blob/master/src/redux/middleware/clientMiddleware.js), serves two functions:
+The middleware, [`clientMiddleware.js`](clientMiddleware.js), serves two functions:

 1. To allow the action creators access to the client API facade.
 Remember this is the same on both the client and the server, and cannot simply be `import`ed because it holds the cookie needed to maintain session on server-to-server requests.
 2. To allow some actions to pass a "promise generator", a function that takes the API client and returns a promise.
-Such actions require three action types, the `REQUEST` action that initiates the data loading, and a `SUCCESS` and `FAILURE` action that will be fired depending on the result of the promise.
-There are other ways to accomplish this, some discussed [here](https://github.com/reactjs/redux/issues/99), which you may prefer, but to the author of this example, the middleware way feels cleanest.
+Such actions require three action types,
+    * the `REQUEST` action that initiates the data loading,
+    * a `SUCCESS` and `FAILURE` action that will be fired depending on the result of the promise.
+    * another approach were discussed [here](https://github.com/reactjs/redux/issues/99),
+3. middleware way feels cleanest

 #### Redux Modules